agude/Alex-Hadd/README.md

 Alex Hadd
 =========

 Alex Hadd is a python wrapper around 'hadd', a utility for adding [CERN Root](http://root.cern.ch) histograms.
+It allows a list of files to be added in blocks instead of all at once (which can be useful if you are memory limited), and further allows each block to be added in parallel if your version of python supports the `multiprocessing` module.

 Usage
 -----